MahmoudIbrahim2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This project has the following Scripts

 * 0-hello world
-prints “Hello, World”, followed by a new line to the standard output.
+prints “Hello, World”, followed by a new line to the standard output

+* 1-confused smiley.
+displays a confused smiley "(Ôo)'